ankaAR/bestiario5e/_creatures/nagpa.md

 ***Corruption.*** As a bonus action, the nagpa targets one creature it can see within 90 feet of it.
 The target must make a DC 20 Charisma saving throw.
 An evil creature makes the save with disadvantage.
 On a failed save, the target is charmed by the nagpa until the start of the nagpa's next turn.
 On a successful save, the target becomes immune to the nagpa's Corruption for the next 24 hours.

-***Paralysis (Recharge 6).*** As a bonus action, the nagpa forces each creature within 30 feet of it to succeed on a DC 20 Wisdom saving throw or be paralyzed for 1 minute.
+***Paralysis (Recarga 6).*** As a bonus action, the nagpa forces each creature within 30 feet of it to succeed on a DC 20 Wisdom saving throw or be paralyzed for 1 minute.
 A paralyzed target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 Undead and constructs are immune to this effect.

 ***Lanzamiento de conjuros.*** The nagpa is a 15th-level spellcaster.
 Its spellcasting ability is Intelligence.
 A nagpa has the following wizard spells prepared:
 * Trucos (a voluntad): chill touch, fire bolt, mage hand, message, minor illusion